Company Secretary Course Highlights

 ---|---|

-CS full form in Commerce | Company Secretary |
+CS Full form | Company Secretary |

 Company Secretary Course Duration | Up to 4 years Company Secretary Course Duration after Graduation: 2.5 to 5 years |